FAFSA Income Limits

 What INCOME Determines a Zero EFC?

-To qualify for a zero EFC, a family with dependent students can’t make more than $27,000 annually.
+To qualify for a zero EFC on the 2023-2024 FAFSA, a family with dependent students can’t make more than $29,000 annually.
 Parents must also meet one of the criteria below:

 INCOME AND THE CSS PROFILE